Browse by Medical Category

 Some women who have had uterine cancer surgery may need additional therapy, such as:

 Clinical trials are research studies of new drugs, new combinations of drugs or already approved drugs being studied to treat patients in new and different ways.
 They may include new drug doses or new ways (schedules) to give the drugs.
 Clinical trials are run under strict guidelines.
 Their purpose is to help find out whether new cancer treatments are safe and effective or better than the standard (current) treatment.
-At Massachusetts General Hospital Cancer Center, there are several clinical trials open for the treatment of breast cancer that use the latest in cancer treatments.
+At Massachusetts General Hospital Cancer Center, there are several clinical trials open for the treatment of uterine cancer that use the latest in cancer treatments.

 Cancer is increasingly becoming a disease in which the genetic make-up of each individual cancer drives therapy.
 The Center for Gynecologic Oncology also has access to clinical trials involving these targeted therapy approaches.